-Therefore, when we look at the mission task through the 10/40 Window we see more clearly the vast number of tribes and peoples and languages that God is calling to faith in Jesus Christ.
+Therefore, when we look at the mission task through the 10/40 Window we see more clearly the vast number of tribes, peoples, and languages that God is calling to faith in Jesus Christ.
 And we are then better able to appreciate the strategic implications of, and the necessity of obedience to, Christ’s command to make disciples of all nations.

 How is ANM involved in the 10/40 Window?